easy-ebpf/starter-pack/README.md

 make run <The name of your app>
 ```

-e.g. If we're running `minimal` eBPF program, the command would be:
+e.g. If we're running the `minimal` eBPF program, the command would be:
 ```bash
 make run minimal
 ```